 What’s the difference between one-piece and two-piece pouches?

-The main difference between one-piece and two-piece pouches is whether or not a skin barrier (the part that attaches to the skin around your stoma) is pre-attached to the ostomy bag.
-Which type of ostomy pouch to choose comes down to your preferences, needs, and lifestyle.
+The main difference between one-piece and two-piece pouches is whether the skin barrier (the part that attaches to the skin around your stoma) is pre-attached to the ostomy bag.

 What are one-piece ostomy pouches?